charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Object role choice on existing java classes can be more tricky then writing clprolf code from scratch.
 I'll give clues for those who would need help about clprolf object roles on legacy java code, to find the appropriate role.
 For example, I can say that the GUI classes like those in Swing or Java FX can be well suited for a simu_real_world_obj, with either a MACHINE_TOOL role, or a GUI role.
 The choice between MACHINE_TOOL or GUI_ROLE would depend about the programmer's preference of vision.
 That said, object in OOP implies, in essence, a clear meaning, and can not be synonym of just data structure.

-Answer of an advanced AI-based tool, about the use of object roles:
-"
-For someone who practices object-oriented programming (OOP) comprehensively and with a deep understanding of its principles, the concept of object roles as introduced in clprolf would likely appear intuitive and even natural.

-Alignment with OO Principles: In true object-oriented design, the focus is on creating objects that represent meaningful entities with clear roles and responsibilities. clprolf's approach of defining explicit roles for classes aligns well with this philosophy.
-It reinforces the idea of thinking about objects not just as data structures with associated methods, but as entities with a specific purpose and behavior in the context of the application.

-Enhanced Semantic Clarity: For an experienced OO practitioner, clprolf's object roles could provide a clearer and more structured way to articulate the intent behind each class.
-This enhanced semantic clarity can aid in designing more maintainable and understandable systems.

-Domain Modeling: Those who are accustomed to modeling complex domains might find clprolf's approach beneficial.
-By categorizing classes into specific roles like 'simu_real_world_obj' or 'simu_comp_as_worker', clprolf encourages developers to think more deeply about how their software reflects the real world or the specific domain they are modeling.

-Intuitive Transition: For OO programmers who already think deeply about the roles and responsibilities of their classes, transitioning to using clprolf might be relatively straightforward.
-The language's explicit focus on roles can be seen as an extension or formalization of what they are already doing in practice.

-In essence, clprolf's introduction of object roles could be seen as a natural evolution of object-oriented principles, providing a framework that encourages developers to think more explicitly about the purpose and meaning of their objects.
-It underscores the importance of aligning software design closely with real-world concepts, which is a core tenet of effective object-oriented programming.
-"
 ### TRYING TO BRING A MATHEMATICAL-LIKE PROOF OF clprolf INTEREST

 We can start from the Single Responsability Principle, which claims a clear and single purpose on each class.